-Candidates should practise writing a range of texts in class, including letters and emails, postcards and notes at the lower levels, and letters, essays, stories, articles and reviews at the higher levels.
+Candidates should practice writing a range of texts in class, including letters and emails, postcards and notes at the lower levels, and letters, essays, stories, articles and reviews at the higher levels.

-The types of written texts can be integrated into reading and writing activities in classwork and homework throughout the course of study, to enable candidates to become familiar with the text types, common formats and standard phrasing and grammar expected in texts of differing levels of formality.
+The types of written texts can be integrated into reading and writing activities in classwork and homework throughout the course of study, to enable Candidates to become familiar with the text types, common formats and standard phrasing and grammar expected in texts of differing levels of formality.
 The functions of writing should also be practiced: writing to describe, give information, give advice, thank someone, complain, give opinions, etc. can all be practiced in classwork and homework, integrated into the programme of study.

-Candidates should be encouraged to practise writing a range of texts to express different functions, on topics appropriate for the level they are working at.
+Candidates should be encouraged to practice writing a range of texts to express different functions, on topics appropriate for the level they are working at.
+Suitable topics and functions for each level are listed in Section 5: Unit Specification, below.

 Candidates who do not attempt the task or produce a response that is shorter than 100 words will be awarded a DNF.